 An image can still look good even if it hasn’t converged.
 Let’s look at how quickly each sampler can produce a high-quality image.

-You will see perceptual quality as measured with BRISQUE (Blind/Referenceless Image Spatial Quality Evaluator).
-It is an evaluator for measuring the quality of natural images.
+You will see perceptual quality measured with BRISQUE (Blind/Referenceless Image Spatial Quality Evaluator).
+It measures the quality of natural images.

 DDIM is doing surprisingly well here, capable of producing the highest quality image within the group in as few as 8 steps.

 With one or two exceptions, all ancestral samplers perform similarly to Euler in generating quality images.

 DPM++ SDE and DPM++ SDE Karras performed the best in this quality test.